dexie-bot/viem/site/pages/docs/utilities/commitmentToVersionedHash.md

 # commitmentToVersionedHash

-Transform a commitment to it's versioned hash.
+Transform a commitment to its versioned hash.

 ## Import